-This huge in size and nutritiously delicious fruit.
+Jackfruit is huge in size and nutritiously delicious fruit.
 Jackfruit trees grow abundantly in India, Indonesia, Philippines, Thailand, Malaysia, Bangladesh and Sri Lanka.
 This fruit is very versatile and can be eaten raw or cooked.

 It is widely used in cooking when it’s immature.
 In Sri Lanka, this versatile fruit is used to make a wide variety of dishes.
 It can be boiled, fried, grilled, or roasted.
-Seeds of Jackfruit are edible and prepared in dishes and of course consumed as fresh when it’s fully ripened.
+Seeds of Jackfruit are edible and prepared in dishes.

 Jackfruit based dishes

-One of my favourite curries in Sri Lanka called Ambul Polos in Sinhalese.
-The curry made from unripe jackfruit when it’s still green and young.
+One of my favourite curries in Sri Lanka is called Ambul Polos in Sinhalese.
+The curry’s made from unripe fruit, therefore it looks green and young.
 It is slow-cooked baby jack fruit in spices and coconut milk.
-It’s an awesome dish and it is very popular amongst vegans and vegetarians..…..
-And that explains why it is my favourite curry.
+It’s a very tasty and nutritious dish.

-Cooked jack fruit has a meaty texture and it is a perfect substitute for meat in making vegan burgers, sandwiches, pizzas etc. It can be made into a texture similar to pulled pork.
+Cooked jack fruit has a meaty texture and it is a perfect substitute for meat in making burgers, sandwiches, pizzas etc. It can be made into a texture similar to pulled pork.
 In the countries where it grows naturally, Jackfruit curry is more common.

-When it reaches ripening stage it releases an aroma of sweetness a combination of mangoes, bananas, melon and a hint of durian.
+When it reaches the ripening stage, it releases an aroma of sweetness a combination of mangoes, bananas, melon and a hint of durian.
 The Jackfruit smell is unique but pleasant.
-You’ll know further that the natural sugar has formed and the Jackfruit is ready to be eaten as a fruit.
+You’ll know further that the natural sugar has formed and this fruit is ready to be eaten as a fruit.

 This superior fruit provides a number of health benefits:

-- Can help reduce blood pressure due to the rich content of potassium.
-1 cup of sliced jackfruit – 165g raw – contains 500mg of potassium.
+- Firstly, this fruit may help reduce blood pressure because it is rich in potassium.
+1 cup – 165g raw – contains 500mg of potassium.

 - Improves digestion, it is high in dietary fibre.